k-lomer/spark-hyrax/README.md

 > output: `DistributedDenseMatrix` of dimension _(n, t)_, the column vectors of `WIn` A-orthonormalized against `Q`

 #### Example Usage
-See the Load data documentation for more information on the data preprocessing

 ```Scala
 import lb.edu.aub.hyrax.Aortho.aorthoBCGS